Working with Environmental Justice Communities

 Finding out more about Environmental Justice

-The idea of “Environmental Justice” recognizes that the benefits and burdens in the quality of our environment is unevenly distributed through our communities.
+The idea of “Environmental Justice” recognizes that the benefits and burdens in the quality of our environment are unevenly distributed through our communities.

 Environmental Justice (EJ) and Climate Justice (CJ) groups can often fall under the same umbrella as other green groups, but they are unique organizations with their own history and focus.
 All of these groups represent a specific subsection of the American public, perhaps a region or a city, and they are very careful to never misrepresent those stakeholders.
 Environmental Justice is a topic that takes some background to really know, and we strongly recommend researching the history of your area or region before engaging with them.